There is a common misconception that bounce rate and pogo-sticking are the same.

 The bounce rate is the percentage of visitors who exit after viewing only one page.
 Bounce rate can be influenced by many factors, including the time visitors spend on a site and how long they stay there.

 You can check the bounce rate of your website in Google Analytics.

-It is not always bad to have a high bounce rate since it could simply mean that the visitor did not go much deeper into your site because he got what he was looking for.
+Having a high bounce rate is not always bad since it could simply mean that the visitor did not go much deeper into your site because he got what he was looking for.

 What Is Pogo Sticking?

 Pogo sticking happens when users visit several search results before finding the one that best matches their search query.